nesi/ARCS-systems/data-services/DFuserdoc/all.rst

 * Click on OK - the connection has been created!
     - You should see a new folder in "My Network Places"
 * You can simply drag and drop files into the ARCS Data Fabric like any other local folder!
+* You may not be able to directly open or save files in teh Data Fabric - you will need to work with a local copy.
+* MS Office offers some extra webdav support but has been observed to corrupt files.
+ARCS recommends that you work on a local copy of any documents.

 Connecting to the ARCS Data Fabric on Windows Vista and Windows 7 BETA